PowerShell/PowerShell/src/Modules/README.md

 These files are copied as-is by `dotnet`

-- **Shared** is shared between all flavours
+- Shared (shared between all variations)
-- **Full** for FullCLR (Windows)
-- **Core** for CoreCLR (all platforms)
+- Windows+Unix-Core
+- Windows-Core
+- Windows-Core+Full
+- Windows-Full

 Notes
 -----------

-* We have files with the same names in "Full" and "Core" folders.
+We have files with the same names in different folders.
 That means that the contents of these two files are different.
-I.e. if it's .psd1 file, it could be because `CmdletsToExport` are different for different platforms.
+I.e. if it's .psd1 file, it could be because `CmdletsToExport` are different for different runtimes (platforms) or frameworks.

-* Also, we should never have files with the same names under "Full" and "Shared" (or "Core" and "Shared").